raspberrypilearning/install-python-packages/en/step_3.md

 ![thonny IDE with the Manage Packages option on the tools menu selected](images/thonny_step1.png)

-+ Enter the name of the package you want to install (e.g. wikipedia) and click **Find package from PyPI**
++ Enter the name of the package you want to install (e.g. wikipedia) and click **Find package from PyPI**.

 ![thonny manage packages tool, wikipedia is entered into the text box and "find package from pypi" button are highlighted](images/thonny_step2.png)

-+ Click **Install** to install the package
++ Click **Install** to install the package.

 ![thonny manage packages tool, showing the wikipedia package, the install button is highlighted](images/thonny_step3.png)

-+ A pop-up window will show the installation progress
++ The package will be downloaded and installed.
+A pop-up window will show the installation progress.

 ![thonny manage packages tool, the pop-up window shows the progress of installing the wikipedia package](images/thonny_step4.png)

-+ When the package has been installed the pop-up window will close and you will have the option to uninstall the package
++ When the package has been installed the pop-up window will close and you will have the option to uninstall the package.

 ![thonny manage packages tool showing the wikipedia package with the option to uninstall](images/thonny_step5.png)